Twinklebear/lfwatch/README.md

 		//Retrieve the information about the event from the SDL user event lfw::EventData *data = static_cast<lfw::EventData*>(e.user.data1);
 		std::cout << "File " << data->fname << " was written to\n";
-		//Must delete it since it's passed on the heap delete data;
+		//We need to delete it since it's passed on the heap delete data;
 	}
 }